 While our system's performance was similar to the performance of typical adults on the SPM, the two problems that it missed were not the most difficult problems in section C, by human standards.
 The problems were from the middle third of the section, whereas the test is designed to steadily increase in difficulty throughout each section (Raven et al., 2000).
-Thus, we believe the mistakes made by the system are based on limitations in our current model of perception.
-By considering the cause of these mistakes, we can gain insights into how the model may be improved.
+Thus, we believe the mistakes made by the system are based on limitations in our spatial representation scheme.
+By considering the cause of these mistakes, we can gain insights into how the representation scheme can be improved to better model human perception.

 The first mistake involves a single closed shape that differs in number of parts between entries.
 Unfortunately, our current shape comparison algorithm does not handle partial shape matches: it only identifies shapes with the exact same number of edges at approximately the same relative orientations.
 In the future we plan to use a more forgiving comparison algorithm, which can align some of the edges in two shapes and, based on that alignment, identify differences such as the addition or removal of other edges.
 The other mistake involves textures; here, the general TexturedObject attribute playes a part in misleading the system into choosing the incorrect answer.
-This result indicates that the system's simplified texture component needs to be fleshed out to better model human perception.
+This result indicates that the system's simplified texture component needs to be refined.